Audi 100: Audi Duo

 At the Geneva Motor Show in March 1990 Audi presented its first iteration of the Audi Duo (or Audi 100 Avant Duo) experimental vehicle, a plug-in parallel hybrid based on the Audi 100 Avant quattro.
 This car had a 12.6 bhp Siemens electric motor which drove the rear wheels.
 A trunk-mounted nickel-cadmium battery supplied energy to the motor that drove the rear wheels.
 The vehicle's front wheels were powered by a 2.3-litre five-cylinder engine with an output of 136 PS.
 The intent was to produce a vehicle which could operate on the engine in the country and electric mode in the city.
 Mode of operation could be selected by the driver.
 Ten vehicles are believed to have been made; one drawback was the extra weight of the electric drive, making vehicles less efficient when running on their engines alone than standard Audi 100s with the same engine.

 In late 1991, Audi unveiled the second Duo generation – likewise based on the Audi 100 Avant quattro.
 Once again this featured an electric motor, a 28.6 PS three-phase machine, driving the rear wheels.
 This time, however, the rear wheels were additionally powered via the Torsen differential from the main engine compartment, which housed a 2.0-litre four-cylinder engine.

+Sales figures

+In popular culture

+The phrase 'Audi 5000' gained popularity in the 1990s, meaning 'I'm out of here' or, 'I'm leaving'.
+Popular culture examples of this are collated in a publicly viewable dashboard.
+Variants include 'I'm Audi', 'I'm outtie', 'Outie 5000', and 'I'm Outtie five'.

+In 2014 animated series All Hail King Julien, the titular protagonist references the car during an escape attempt, proclaiming, "We are so out of here: outie 5000!"